dscgith/dsnd_p2_disaster_response/README.md

 A short instruction on how to use the given scripts:
 1. ETL Pipeline: process the data and store it in a SQLite database
     * _process_data.py_ takes 3 arguments:
-       + filepath of message csv-file
+       + filepath of message.csv
-       + filepath of categories csv-file
+       + filepath of categories.csv
-       + filepath where the database-file is to be created
+       + filepath where the database is to be created

     * Example command:
       `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`